BA in International Relations and sustainability

 image

-Doug Stokes
+Prof. Doug Stokes

-Professor of International Relations and Sustainability
+Head of the School of International Relations and Professor

 Modul University Vienna has ambitious plans to become a European center for understanding the changing world.
 From European geopolitics, international conflict, peace and diplomacy, to security, employers increasingly value critical thinking and the capacity to link multiple levels of analysis; from the global to the local.
 Having been a professor at some of Europe’s leading international relations departments and universities, Modul’s ambitions and its strategic location in Vienna, alongside its proximity to international organizations, give it a cutting edge.
 Please do join us as we develop tomorrow’s leaders.